Deepen Your Therapy Practice With Historical Truths…

 The course is two and a half hours weekly, running for 8 weeks.

-If you can’t make a session, recordings of the week’s education will be available but you will miss out on valuable in-person group discussion and Q&A with me.
+If you can’t make class at any point, recordings of the week’s education will be available but you will miss out on valuable in-person group discussion and Q&A with me.

 PLUS: Resources for further learning